MohitShukla/basis/auth/frontend/public/docs/basis-documentation/development/product-standards.md

 # Documentation

-## Icons used in documentation
-✅❌🚧🔵
-✅ : Tested OK
-❌ : Failed
-🚧 : Work in progress
-🔵 : Pull attention

 - Each project folder or sub-directory has its own README.md.
 This is the primary file of that folder.
 - README contains epics/stories implemented in that section
 - ✅ means this story or task is completed.
 Where there is a series of tasks, ✅ means that all the tasks mentioned before ✅ are completed.
 And all that are listed below are yet to do.